 You don’t have to come up with every piece of content from scratch.
 For instance, testimonials from satisfied customers are excellent for posting on social media, and they take very little effort on your part.

-Plus, there’s no question about their effectiveness: nearly 90% of online shoppers use reviews to help them make purchasing decisions.
+Plus, there’s no question about their effectiveness: around 93% of online shoppers use reviews to help them make purchasing decisions.
 This statistic is just one example of social proof in action.

 Working with your audience to create content benefits everyone involved.
 Customers feel heard and can start to build a community with their peers, and your company learns what its audience truly thinks and values.